UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_06.md

 ```

 Of course you can run this command using a terminal, but it could be much more convenient if you just quickly want to run a shell command in the folder in which the notebook resides.
+If you put it in the last cell in your notebook,
+you will always update the exported HTML file
+when you click "Run all" in JupyterLab.

 ---